Back to Course

 What is SPF Alignment?

-• The <From:> header
+• The From: header (the visible RFC5322.From domain)

-Why Does SPF alignment fail?
+Why does SPF alignment fail?

 Case 1: Your SPF alignment mode is set to strict